abelli85/meter-chain/README.md

 The sample spring boot project is based on [Web3SDK](https://fisco-bcos-documentation.readthedocs.io/en/latest/docs/sdk/sdk.html), which provides the basic framework and basic test cases for blockchain application and helps developers to quickly develop applications based on the FISCO BCOS blockchain. **The version only supports** [FISCO BCOS 2.0+](https://fisco-bcos-documentation.readthedocs.io/en/latest/).

+The water meter must be verified according to the [National Measurement Law] before it is installed in a residential house and must be used within the validity period.
+Water meters are batch-tested according to the order form.
+Each order form contains 1 to 100 water meters.

+The items of the verification include: appearance verification, pressure verification, electromechanical conversion verification, and flow point verification.
+If any one of them fails, the water meter is deemed as unqualified.
+In the verification content, the flow point verification process is the most complicated.
+Taking the DN15 water meter as an example, three common flow points need to be verified, which are:
+- Q1-31.25 L/h, error requirement +/-5.0%
+- Q2-50 L/h, error requirement +/-2.0%
+- Q3-2500 L/h, error requirement +/-2.0%

+On the automatic calibration table, the water pump is controlled to maintain a constant flow rate, and the water meter wheel is visually recognized, and the starting and readings under the constant flow rate of Q1/Q2/Q3 are recorded, And compare with the measured water volume of the pump flowmeter of the test bench, and calculate the error value of each flow point.
+If the error value of any flow point exceeds the requirements of the regulations, it is considered as unqualified.

+Note:
+- From the common water meter calibers DN15, DN20, DN25, ..., DN150, DN200, DN300 and other residential, industrial and commercial users, their needs
+the value and number of the verified flow points are different.
+The larger the caliber, the more the flow points need to be verified.
+- The verification period of water meters below DN40 caliber is generally 6 years, and the verification period of above calibers is 2 years.

+The business process of the project:
+- Receive orders from the manufacturers, and the orders are put on the chain.
+- Verification of water meters, and the results of verification are on the chain.
+- Completion of order, contract completion.
+- Water meter users can log in to the water meter blockchain website to check the water meter verification results and the validity period.
+Request to replace them as soon as or near the validity period.

 ## Quickstart

 ### Precodition